intel/intel-extension-for-tensorflow/latest/_sources/docs/install/experimental/install_for_cpu.md.txt

 #### Get docker container from dockerhub

 Pre-built docker images are available at [DockerHub](https://hub.docker.com/r/intel/intel-extension-for-tensorflow/tags).
-Please run the following command to pull the CPU Docker container image to your local machine.
+Run the following command to pull the CPU Docker container image to your local machine.

 ```
 $ docker pull intel/intel-extension-for-tensorflow:cpu